anishoswal/Lifelong-Planning-Pacman/README.md

 - The different layouts for testing can be found in **[layouts](search/layouts)**.

 ## Introduction
 In computer science a search algorithm is any algorithm which is used to solve the search problem namely to retrieve information which is stored within some data structure or calculated in a search space of a problem domain.
-There are many methodologies to implement search algorithms and, in this project, we decided to compare the performance of 3 of them which are A* baseline, A* Life Long and D* Lite.
+There are many methodologies to implement search algorithms and, in this project, we decided to compare the performance of 3 of them which are A* baseline, A* Lifelong and D* Lite.
 A* baseline is a type of informed search algorithm which is basically a combination of the cost to reach the nodes[g(n)] and the cost to reach the goal from the node. [h(n)] i.e. 𝑓(𝑛)  =  𝑔(𝑛)  +  ℎ(𝑛)

 A* baseline search algorithm tries to minimize the total estimated cost of the solution.
 A* search is both complete and optimal.
 In A* the tree search is optimal if h(n) is admissible.
 The graph search is optimal if h(n) is consistent.
 In A* if h(n) is consistent the value of f(n) along any path are nondecreasing.